Republican Guard (Egypt): History and present role

 The Military Police battalions of the Republican Guard have often been deployed as conventional Riot Police armed with teargas, water cannons and batons, especially during civil unrest targeting key Defence installations and buildings.

 At dawn on July 8, 2013, a series of clashes erupted between Republican Guard soldiers and protesters who demanded the return of the former President Mohamed Morsi to power following the 2013 Egyptian coup d'état.
 This led to at least 61 deaths and 435 injuries.

 Leadership

 The Republican Guard is under the direct command of the Ministry of Defense.
-Its current commander is General Mohammed Zaki.
+Its current commander is General Mohamed Ahmed Zaki.